King Fahd Sports City Stadium: Events

 The stadium's first major musical event was holding a concert by BTS, which was their first concert in the Middle East, as part of their Love Yourself: Speak Yourself World Tour on 11 October 2019.
 This made the band the first international act to perform in the stadium.
 They played to an audience of 31,899 people.

 The stadium hosted WWE's event Crown Jewel on 31 October 2019.

 The stadium also hosted all the three matches of the 2022 Supercopa de España, which was won by Real Madrid.
 The semi-final between Barcelona and Real Madrid was the first official Clásico to be held in a stadium outside of Spain.

 On 28 October 2022, David Guetta performed during the opening ceremony of Saudi Games 2022.

 On 15 January 2023, the 2023 Supercopa de España final was hosted in the stadium with Barcelona winning the cup.
 Three days later, the stadium hosted the 2022 Supercoppa Italiana between AC Milan and Inter Milan.

+2027 AFC Asian Cup

+The King Fahd Sports City Stadium will host eight matches of the 2027 AFC Asian Cup, including the opening match and the final.